-A student admitted to a particular BCom (Integrated with CMA(US)) program will normally continue studying in that Program till the completion of the program.
+A student admitted to a particular BCom program will normally continue studying in that Program till the completion of the program.
 However, the University reserves the right to provide the option for a change of Program, or not to provide the option for a change of Program at the end of 1st semester of the degree to eligible students in accordance with the rules framed by the University from time to time.